 How is a chipped or broken tooth fixed?

-Although the tooth enamel covering your teeth is the hardest and the most mineralized tissue in the body, its strength has limits.
+enamel covering your teeth is the hardest and the most mineralized tissue in the body, its strength has limits.
 Injuries due to falling, receiving a blow to the face, or biting down on something hard can cause a tooth to chip or break.

 If your tooth is chipped, broken, or fractured, see your dentist as soon as possible, else, your tooth could be damaged further or become infected, possibly causing you to end up losing the tooth.